 \begin{remark} In principle, our proposed method also allows for path constraints $h(x(t), u(t)) \leq 0$ to be considered in the optimal control problem.
 Approaches for including constraints in the \ac{OCP} formulation are discussed in Section~\ref{sec:NewOCP}. \end{remark}

 As the \ac{OCP}~\eqref{eq:OCP_continuous} generally does not admit an analytical solution, we employ the direct transcription method to obtain a numerical approximation.
-For ease of exposition, we choose the single shooting formulation of the \ac{OCP} and eliminate the state variables.
+For ease of exposition, we choose the single-shooting formulation of the \ac{OCP} and eliminate the state variables.
 Therefore, the input function is parameterized by a parameter vector $\theta := (\theta_1, \ldots, \theta_{N-1})$ in terms of a time-dependent input policy $u(t) = \pi_\theta(t)$ defined on the subintervals $t \in [t_i, t_{i+1})$ of the grid $\{ t_i \}_{i=0}^N \subset [0, T]$, with $0 = t_0 < \ldots < t_N = T$.
-By splitting the cost integral into the same subintervals as well as enforcing the path constraints only on the same grid, we obtain the direct single shooting discretization of~\eqref{eq:OCP_continuous},
+By splitting the cost integral into the same subintervals as well as enforcing the path constraints only on the same grid, we obtain the direct single-shooting discretization of~\eqref{eq:OCP_continuous},